Sodium dodecyl sulfate: VSCs

 SDS may reduce the amount of bad breath-causing volatile sulfur compounds (VSCs) in the mouth.
 A series of small crossover studies (25–34 patients) have supported the efficacy of SLS in the reduction of VSCs, and its related positive impact on breath malodor, although these studies have been generally noted to reflect technical challenges in the control of study design variables.

 Dry mouth

 Primary sources from the group of Irma Rantanen at University of Turku, Finland claim that SLS-containing pastes cause more dry mouth (xerostomia) than their proposed alternative.
-However, a 2011 Cochrane review of these studies, and of the more general area, concludes that there "is no strong evidence… that any topical therapy is effective for relieving the symptom of dry mouth."
+However, a 2011 Cochrane review of these studies, and of the more general area, concludes that there "is no strong evidence... that any topical therapy is effective for relieving the symptom of dry mouth."

 Mouth ulceration

 A safety concern has been raised on the basis of several studies regarding the effect of toothpaste SDS on aphthous ulcers (more specifically, mouth ulcers or "canker sores"), commonly referred to as canker or white sores.
-According to the NHS, SLS is a cause for concern for mouth ulcers.
-As Lippert notes, of 2013, "very few… marketed toothpastes contain a surfactant other than SLS [SDS]," and leading manufacturers continue to formulate their produce with SDS.
+According to the NHS and Alessandro Villa of the Miami Cancer Institute, SLS is a cause for concern for mouth ulcers.
+As Lippert notes, of 2013, "very few... marketed toothpastes contain a surfactant other than SLS [SDS]," and leading manufacturers continue to formulate their produce with SDS.
+According to Allesandro Villa of the Miami Cancer Institute, one theory is that SLS disrupts the protective layer of mucus covering the mouth.